MadeByNando/MCP-Perplexity-Server/README.md

 1. Ensure that the server is running with SSE transport as described above.

-2. In Cursor, navigate to Settings > MCP.
+2. In Cursor, navigate to Settings > Features > MCP.

 3. Add a new MCP server configuration using the following example in your `mcp.json`: